 - They can often return the car to the dealer.
-The dealer typically sells the car at auction and applies the proceeds to the loan.
+The dealer typically sells it at auction and applies the proceeds to the loan.
 If there is still money owed, the dealer will bill the estate.

 Credit Card Debt

-Credit insurance pays back the lender if you are no longer able to make the payments.
+Credit insurance pays back the lender if you can’t.
 If you were to die and you have credit insurance, the lender gets paid.
 If you die without credit insurance—you guessed it—the lender will make a claim on your estate.

 Again, we advocate for term insurance over credit insurance.
 Term insurance can be more cost-effective than credit insurance and is more beneficial to your loved ones.